haskell-mafia/box/README.md

 lacks the equivalent of `print -z`.
 Instead we manually add the command to the history, then execute the command, without giving the user a chance to edit it.

-### Ambiata App Shop

-It would be nice if we had a way to distribute these kind of auxiliary scripts as part of an `appshop-update`.